The Frederick Writers Salon is an open and safe space for all writers. We're here to encourage each other to keep writing.

 FWS members are expected to treat all other members with respect inside and outside of our meetings.
 You do not have to like everyone in the group, but you do have to respect all members in every communication form inside and outside of the meetings.
 Aggressive behavior of any sort will not be tolerated.

 We meet a few times a month at a café, writer's house, or community space in Frederick, Maryland.

-- One-inch margins
+2. One-inch margins

-- Twelve-point font (Times New Roman is standard)
+3. Twelve-point font (Times New Roman is standard)

-- Header: Title / Last Name
+4. Header: Title / Last Name

 Writers can choose to partner with other group members for more extensive critiquing after the meeting.
 You may also see if anyone is willing to be a beta-reader for your work, but please bear in mind reciprocity may be expected.

-The event organizer will post the submissions one week in advance of the next meeting.
+The Event Host/Organizer will post the submissions one week in advance of the next meeting.
 We will each read and critique each person’s submission prior to meeting.
 Attendees must be prepared to go over each of the Event Host selected pieces.
-Come to the meetings ready to discuss.
-Please come prepared!AT THE MEETING
+Come to the meetings ready to discuss each piece in detail.
+Please come prepared!

 We chat and equip ourselves with caffeine, submissions, and pens.